 Price Appreciation and ROI

-While Cassatt’s market was once underappreciated relative to her male counterparts, recent data shows clear upward revision in both pricing and performance.
-Key metrics include:
+While Cassatt’s market was once underappreciated relative to her male counterparts, recent data shows a clear upward revision in both pricing and performance.

-Much of this price growth is fueled by increased demand from private equity-backed art funds, curatorial retrospectives, and a global push to diversify institutional collections.
-Female Old Masters and modernists are outperforming peers in terms of percentage gain—and Cassatt is at the forefront.
+Much of this price growth is fueled by demand from private equity-backed art funds, curatorial retrospectives, and a global push to diversify institutional collections.
+Female Old Masters and modernists are outperforming peers in terms of percentage gain, and Cassatt is at the forefront of that trend.

 Mary Cassatt’s market trajectory aligns with broader macro trends favoring under-recognized masters and female artists.
-While she lacks the volume of works found in the catalogs of Monet or Renoir, her scarcity adds to the allure.
-In addition, her strong auction results, upward-curving CAGR, and institutional support make her one of the most promising Impressionist artists for long-term investment.
+She lacks the sheer volume of works found in Monet’s or Renoir’s catalogs, but that scarcity adds to her allure.
+Her strong auction results, upward-curving CAGR, and institutional support make her one of the most promising Impressionist artists for long-term investment.
+Much like investing in fine wine, the best returns here go to those who move early and hold with conviction.

-Investors should view Cassatt not only as a historical outlier but as a forward-looking asset—combining rarity, gender equity momentum, and increasing global market recognition into one high-potential artist profile.
+View Cassatt not only as a historical outlier but as a forward-looking asset, one that combines rarity, gender equity momentum, and increasing global market recognition into a single high-potential artist profile.

 Berthe Morisot

-Berthe Morisot (1841–1895) was a foundational member of the Impressionist movement and among the very first women to exhibit with the group.
+Berthe Morisot (1841 to 1895) was a foundational member of the Impressionist movement and among the very first women to exhibit with the group.
 For decades, her contributions were overlooked in favor of her male peers.
-However, a reevaluation is well underway.
+That reevaluation is now well underway, and the market is responding.

-Her brushwork was radical for the time—loose, expressive, and layered with dynamic energy.
-Though contemporaries acknowledged her talent, it wasn’t until the early 21st century that the market began to reflect her historical importance.
+Her brushwork was radical for the time, loose, expressive, and layered with dynamic energy.
+Though contemporaries acknowledged her talent, it wasn’t until the early 21st century that the market began to reflect her historical importance in pricing.

 Notable Artworks

-Morisot’s top sales in the past decade highlight her market’s acceleration:
+Morisot’s top sales in the past decade highlight the clear acceleration of her market.

 - “Après le déjeuner” (1881): Sold for $10.9 million at Christie’s in 2013, her current auction record.